-As at January 31, 2022, the Company believes it has incurred all of its eligible exploration expenditures with respect to its flow-through financings.
+As at April 30, 2022, the Company has an obligation to spend approximately \$632,919 in eligible exploration expenditures with respect to its flow-through financings.
+The Company has until December 31, 2023 to incur these expenditures.

 The Company has termination and change of control provisions included in its agreements with Management.
 In the event of a transaction that constitutes a change of control of the Company, certain amounts would be required to be paid out to those individuals based on their annual base fees and salaries.
 These contracts contain minimum commitments of approximately \$284,000 and additional contingent payments of up to approximately \$850,000.
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.